walkerRnD/codebuff/npm-app/knowledge.md

    - `Ctrl+C`: Exit the application
    - `Esc`: Toggle menu or stop the current AI response
 5. **Input Submission**: Press Enter to submit the current input.
+6. **Diff Command**: A new "diff" command is planned to show changes from the last assistant response.

 ### Auto-Git Feature